tapirbug/anki-template-hanyu/README.md

 e.g. to change the name of the fields to match your pre-existing notes, or if you want to add entirely new features.

+### Prerequesites
-Once you have checked out the repo, make sure that you have node.js, yarn, python and pip installed and run a dev server at https://localhost:1234/
+Make sure that you have node.js, yarn installed.

+python and pip are also recommended if you want to create an apkg package with your build to import into Anki.

+Install the `anki` python package for the build script:

+    pip install anki

+Then, check out the repo:

     git clone git@github.com:tapirbug/anki-template-hanyu.git
     cd anki-template-hanyu

+### Applying Changes
+Run a dev server at https://localhost:1234/:

-    yarn run parcel serve
+    yarn dev

 If you are seeing a collection of links to the various templates at https://localhost:1234/, it worked.
 You can modify the templates by playing with the HTML, CSS and JS files in the `src` directory.
 Any changes should be visible without refreshing your tab during development.

+### Building HTML and apkg
 When you are happy with your changes, run:

     yarn build